AlyAsad/ext2-Recovery/README.md

 In the "code" folder, in a shell run: `./recext2fs`, to find out more about how to give the filesystem as input, refer to "Question.pdf".

-To run a set of pre-defined inputs automatically for grading, run ./grader in the "grader" folder.
+To run a set of pre-defined inputs automatically for grading, use the grader in the "grader" folder.